subpic/ku/README.md

 # Keras Utilities (KU)
-## Model utilities, generators, image management and augmentation

-The project contains utilities for image assessment development with Keras/Tensorflow.
+The project contains utilities for image assessment development with Keras/Tensorflow, including utilities for model training, custom generators, image management and augmentation.
 This is an extension of [kutils](https://github.com/subpic/kutils).

 ## Overview